chinmayhegde/fodl/_posts/2022-01-15-optimization01.md

 {:.lemma}

-Basically, the smoothness condition (or its implications in the above [Lemma](#Quadratic)) says that if $\beta$ is reasonable, then the gradients of $L(w)$ are rather well-behaved.
+Basically, the smoothness condition (or its implications according to the above [Lemma](#Quadratic)) says that if $\beta$ is not unreasonably big, then the gradients of $L(w)$ are rather well-behaved.

-It is intuitive why something like this condition is needed to analyze GD: if the gradient was not well-behaved, then first-order methods such as GD are not likely to be very informative.
+It is natural to see why something like this condition is needed to analyze GD.
+If smoothness did not hold and the gradient was not well-behaved, then first-order methods such as GD are not likely to be very informative.

-There is a *second* natural reason why this definition is relevant to GD.
+There is a second natural reason why this definition is relevant to GD.
 Imagine, for a moment, not minimizing $L(w)$, but rather minimizing the *upper bound*:

 $$
 B(w) := L(u) + \langle \nabla L(u), w-u \rangle + \frac{\beta}{2} \lVert w-u \rVert^2 .